Meskh/PerlinNoiseFlowField2D/README.md

 # 🌬️ 2 Dimensional Flow Field Animation

 This is a generative art project built with [p5.js](https://p5js.org/) that simulates particle movement influenced by a 2D flow field.
 Particles are dropped onto the canvas and follow a vector field generated using Perlin noise.
 Over time, they trace intricate, flowing paths, resulting in stunning and organic visuals.
-This project was inspired and heavily influenced by the following "Coding Train" video https://www.youtube.com/watch?v=BjoM9oKOAKY
+This project was inspired and influenced by the following "Coding Train" video https://www.youtube.com/watch?v=BjoM9oKOAKY

 ---

 ## ✨ Demo

 ![flowfield-preview](preview.png)
-*Add a GIF or screenshot of your output here*

 ---